void

 Background

-Humenné is a town of the Laborec Valley in eastern Slovakia with around 35,000 inhabitants.
-There is a statue of Švejk at Humenné station, the first ever in the world.
+Humenné is a town in the Laborec Valley in eastern Slovakia with around 35,000 inhabitants.
+There is a statue of Švejk at Humenné railway station, the first ever in the world.
 It was unveiled in October 2000[a].

-Humenné was until 1921 still Hungarian and the population was ethnically mixed with Hungarians as the largest group.
-Russian forces briefly occupied the town at the end of November 1914 so the war damgage that is described in The Good Soldier Švejk surely hails from this period.
+Until 1921, Humenné was still Hungarian and the population was ethnically mixed, with Hungarians as the largest group.
+Russian forces briefly occupied the town at the end of November 1914, so the war damage described in The Good Soldier Švejk surely dates from this period.

 Wien, 29.
 November, mittags